jobergner/backent-cli/README.md

 - a new server.Start() method will be generated which expects the user defined actions as parameters

 ### TODO
+- the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - rename project
 - figure out if sync.Pool is helpful for managing tree structs (cause theyre very big)